ChroniclesOfDevOps/ChroniclesOfDevOps.github.io/_posts/2024-06-07-Best-Practices-for-Kubernetes-Applications-Logging.md

 ```
 Some commonly used log levels include: Info, Warn, Error, and Fatal.

 ### Timestamp
 Ensure each log entry is accompanied by a timestamp for contextualizing and organizing your logs.
 Record timestamps in ISO-8601 format.
+This consistency aids in correlating events across distributed systems.

 ### Descriptive Log Messages
 Include thorough details about the event in each log entry without unnecessary or redundant information.
 Descriptive messages provide meaningful insights.